 Do you ever just feel like your life will be going along normally, then suddenly 3 million things will start happening at once?
 That’s how I’m feeling right now (read: super overwhelmed).
 Right now, I’m trying to make sense of my cookbook offer, figure out my classes for the upcoming semester for my Master’s in Nutrition, and deal with the 10,000 doctor’s appointments that all seemed to fall on this week (well maybe not 10,000, but you get my meaning).
 Today I have another doctor’s appointment – this time with a GI specialist who I’ve been waiting to see for a few months now.
 She’s apparently one of the best GI doctors in the area, and I’m really hoping she can help me figure out this awful stomach stuff I’ve been going through.
-And of course, this is all happening the week after my boyfriend closed on his first house (!!), which we’re trying to fix up a little.
-I was supposed to help him paint his living room the other day, but I just couldn’t due to my stomach issues.
 I’m trying not to get frustrated with my limitations right now, but my health problems are REALLY getting old.
 None of my other doctors have been able to really find a solution to the constant nausea / stomachaches… they’ve all just kind of dismissed it as IBS (which is really hard to treat).
 But there HAS to be something else going on with my stomach, because this is way out of the realm of normalcy, even for IBS patients.
 I’m putting a lot of hope in the doctor that I’m seeing today.
 It’s all I can do.

 But I should take this opportunity to express gratitude that I actually have access to legitimate healthcare, something that is a privilege in America.
 I don’t mean to make a political statement, but I don’t know what I’d do if I didn’t have access to the doctors and healthcare professionals who have been helping me.
 If any of you readers out there work in healthcare, I want to take this opportunity to thank you for making a difference in your patients’ lives.
 For someone who’s been plagued with debilitating GI symptoms for months now, the healthcare professionals I’ve worked with are a source of hope for me – and I know you’re a source of hope for many others, too.